schellenberg/computerscience20/docs/_sources/Python/Overview/MultipleTurtlesAndForLoops.rst.txt

     wn.exitonclick()

 In the previous example, there were four integers in the list.
 This time there are four strings.
-Since there are four items in the list, the iteration will still occur four times.  ``aColor`` will take on each color in the list.
-We can even take this one step further and use the value of ``aColor`` as part of the computation.
+Since there are four items in the list, the iteration will still occur four times.  ``some_color`` will take on each color in the list.
+We can even take this one step further and use the value of ``some_color`` as part of the computation.

 .. activecode:: colorlist
     :nocodelens: